September maintains the weather script, mirroring similar conditions as

 May, August through

 December, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV rays for ordinary individuals.
+A UV Index value of 11, and more, symbolizes an extreme health hazard from exposure to the Sun's UV rays for average individuals.

 Note: The maximum UV index of 12 during September leads to these instructions: